-well as meetings with teams and work groups to gather information, analyze data, examine issues, set meaningful goals, Reflection: Demonstrates the capacity to reflect on and improve the educator's own practice, using informal means as ndicator IV-A.
+Note; At the Exemplay layel, an educator's layel of experilies is such that he or she is able to model this element through itshing, teaching, assisting, and/or demonstraing, in this rubito, well as meetings with teams and work groups to gather information, analyze data, examine issues, set meaningful goals, ndicator 1V.A. .
+Reflection: Demonstrates the capacity to reflect on and improve the educator's own practice, using informal means as and develop new approaches in order to improve feaching and learning.